MatrixBytes/Rage/README.md

   $ pip install mcstatus
   ```

 If u want to check for Whitelist:
   Open bot.js in the Rage folder and enter ur Minecraft account info.
   lines: 6,7,8

   Open main.py and set checkwhitelist to True
   line: 8

-    checkwhitelist = True

 Running
 --------